remix-run/remix/docs/index.md

 description: Remix! brings the best of modern web development without leaving behind the fundamental parts that make it great.
 Deploy server rendered, code split, dynamic-data driven React apps to any cloud service provider.
 Experience unparalleled performance and leave the big build process behind.
 ---

 Welcome to Remix!
 We have put our heart and soul into this project.
-The API isn't stable yet but it's getting there.
-We appreciate your patience as we tighten the screws on this thing.

-We're still in the "supporter preview" so the docs are incomplete and written in a hurry, but they're good enough to get you moving.
+The API is pretty stable now and now we're tightening the screws on this thing.
+We don't expect more breaking API changes (but no promises 😅) as we work toward a 1.0 release.
+These docs are still a bit incomplete and written in a hurry, but they're good enough to get you moving.

-## Important Updates

-Please check the [v0.15.0 release notes](./releases/0.15.0/), we shuffled around some packages and added the new esbuild compiler.

 ## Getting Started